datacoves/docs/docs/how-tos/datacoves/how_to_service_connections.md

 ![Service Connection Connection Details](./assets/serviceconnection_editnew_details.png)

+> [!NOTE] Snowflake is [deprecating single-factor password sign-ins](https://docs.snowflake.com/en/user-guide/security-mfa-rollout).
+For this reason, we encourage users to always use `RSA Key-pair` authentication mechanism for Service Connections.

 ## Getting Started Next Steps
 In the following step, you will update your repository by incorporating the necessary folders and files for Airflow.
 Specifically, you will add the `orchestrate/dags` directories along with `automate/dbt/profiles.yml`.